yusuf81/AIStoryWriter/Docs/Models.md

 ## Feedback

 If you have any feedback or suggestions on this guide, please feel free to reach out!
 We always appreciate hearing from our users.

+# Tested models:
+"llama3:70b"  # works as editor model, DO NOT use as writer model, it sucks "vanilj/midnight-miqu-70b-v1.5"  # works rather well as the writer, not well as anything else "command-r"
+"qwen:72b"
+"command-r-plus"
+"nous-hermes2"  # not big enough to really do a good job - do not use "dbrx"  # sucks - do not use